alexei-osipov/signalFilterTest/README.md

 	}
 ```

-Implementation must be efficient and thread-safe.
+Implementation must be *efficient* and *thread-safe*.
 Parameter N can be a immutable for lifetime of the filter.

+If you have questions don't hesitate to ask.